Rexburg, Idaho

 Rexburg is a city in Madison County, Idaho, United States.
 The population was 39,409 at the 2020 census.
 The city is the county seat of Madison County and its largest city.
-Rexburg is the principal city of the Rexburg, ID Micropolitan Statistical Area, which includes Fremont and Madison Counties.
-The city is home to Brigham Young University-Idaho (BYU-Idaho), a private institution operated by the Church of Jesus Christ of Latter-day Saints (LDS Church).
+Rexburg is the principal city of the Rexburg micropolitan area, which includes Fremont and Madison counties.
+The city is home to Brigham Young University–Idaho (BYU-Idaho), a private institution operated by the Church of Jesus Christ of Latter-day Saints (LDS Church).

 History

 The city takes its name from founder Thomas Edwin Ricks.
 The city was incorporated in 1883.

 The Navy Electronics Laboratory oceanographic research ship USS Rexburg was named for the city.

 In June 1976, Rexburg was severely damaged by the Teton Dam Flood.
 The Teton River flowed through northern Rexburg, and left most of the city underwater for several days after the Teton Dam ruptured.
 A museum dedicated to the Teton Dam Flood and the history of Rexburg and the area, located in the basement of the Rexburg Tabernacle, has been a major city landmark for decades.

-The city gained attention after the disappearance and deaths of Tylee Ryan and J.J.
+The city gained attention after the murders of Tylee Ryan and J.J.
 Vallow, two siblings who went missing in September 2019 and were found dead in June 2020.